iamakamen/dtms-platform/README.md

 ## Future Roadmap

-- [ ] Horizontal scaling with ReplicaSets
-- [ ] PushGateway integration for correlation metrics
-- [ ] Helm Chart packaging
-- [ ] GitLab CI/CD pipeline automation
+- [ ] GitLab CI/CD automation
-- [ ] Alertmanager integration for anomaly thresholds
+- [ ] Alertmanager rules for anomaly thresholds
-- [ ] Synthetic fault injection testing
-- [ ] TLS/mTLS for service mesh
-- [ ] Multi-cluster federation support
+- [ ] Helm chart packaging
-- [ ] Advanced ML models (LSTM, Prophet)
+- [ ] Resource usage benchmarking
-- [ ] Cost optimization metrics
+- [ ] Structured logging and tracing integration

 ---

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- Inspired by real-world distributed monitoring challenges
-- Built with modern cloud-native best practices
-- Designed for learning and demonstration purposes

----

-**Built with ❤️ for the OpenShift and Kubernetes community**